iszczesniak/cpp/move/index.md

 All special member functions are implicitly defaulted, but:

-* the default constructor will be **undeclared**, if any other constructor is *explicitely declared*,
+* the default constructor will be **undeclared**, if any other constructor is *explicitly declared*,

-* the copy constructor and the copy assignment operator will be **implicitely deleted**, if the move constructor or the move assignment operator is *explicitely declared* (so that a programmer has to implement, if needed, the copy constructor and the copy assignment operators),
+* the copy constructor and the copy assignment operator will be **implicitly deleted**, if the move constructor or the move assignment operator is *explicitly declared* (so that a programmer has to implement, if needed, the copy constructor and the copy assignment operators),

-* the move constructor and the move assignment operator will be **undeclared**, if the copy constructor, the copy assignment operator or the destructor is *explicitely declared* (so that the legacy code continues to work and doesn't have the move semantics stuffed in).
+* the move constructor and the move assignment operator will be **undeclared**, if the copy constructor, the copy assignment operator or the destructor is *explicitly declared* (so that the legacy code continues to work and doesn't have the move semantics stuffed in).